SESYNC-ci/census-data-manipulation-in-R-lesson/docs/_slides/exercise.md

 A "pivot table" is a transformation of tidy data into a wide summary table.
 First, data are summarized by *two* grouping factors, then one of these is "pivoted" into columns.
-Starting from a filtered CBP data file, chain a split-apply-combine procedure into the [tidyr](){:.rlib} function `spread` to get the total number of employees ("EMP") in each state (as rows) by 2-digit NAICS code (as columns).
+Using only data with a 2-digit NAICS code, chain a split-apply-combine procedure into a "wide" table to get the total number of employees ("EMP") in each state (as rows) by NAICS code (as columns).

 ===